PaulZaman/ZombiChase/README.md

 ##### 🎮 Easy Controls:
 Move swiftly using either the arrow keys or the Z-Q-S-D keys on your keyboard.
 Take aim with your trusty mouse and unleash your weapon's firepower with a simple click or by pressing the spacebar.

+###### Power-Ups:
+🚀 Power-Ups: Prepare for the Ultimate Zombie-Slaying Arsenal! 🚀 As you progress through the game, you will encounter various power-ups that will give you the edge in surviving the zombie apocalypse.
+These power-ups include:

+- 🩹 Health Packs: 💖 Restore your health and keep you in the fight for longer.

+- 🎯 Precision Bullets: 🎯 Enhance your weapon's accuracy, ensuring your shots hit their mark with deadly precision.

+- 💥 Bullet Damage: 💥 Amp up your weapon's bullet damage, turning the undead into mincemeat with each well-placed shot.

+- 🔥 Fire Rate: 🔥 Increase your weapon's fire rate, unleashing a storm of bullets upon the zombie horde and leaving no chance for escape.

+- 💥 Multi-Shot: 💥 Multiply your weapon's firepower by unleashing multiple bullets per shot, obliterating zombies in a single pull of the trigger.

+🔮 Explore the game world, uncover these power-ups, and become an unstoppable force against the undead.
+May the power of these enhancements guide you to victory! 🔮

 ##### 🗺️ Randomly Generated Maps:
 Every playthrough of ZombiChase offers a unique and unpredictable experience.
 Brace yourself as the game generates completely random maps, ensuring no two games are ever the same.